 PANDAS Dads have a private Facebook support group to help dads going through and anxiety and/or those who are supporting their partner with perinatal mental illness.

 Day or night, Samaritans are there if you need to talk.
 Call them on 116 123.

 SMS4dads gives dads information and connects them to online services by text.
 As well as this, every three weeks you get an interactive ‘How’s it going?” message.
 Give it a try.

-The Dad Chat, by Dad AF, is a digital support network for dads.
-It offers a space for dads to connect, from pregnancy through to those with teenage children.
+The Dad AF app is a digital support network for Dads from those at the pregnancy stage; through to those with teenage children.